ssiwan/KARMA/README.md

 As evidenced in these Sprint Goals, there were multiple design-build iterations with the findings from one sprint being incorporated into improved designs and implementations in subsequent sprints.
 A summary of this design evolution can be found in [Design Evolution](docs/KarmaDesignEvolution.pdf).

-Detailed user stories and tasks performed during each sprint, along with the remaining product backlog, are listed in a [Jira Report].
+Detailed user stories and tasks performed during each sprint, along with the remaining product backlog, are listed in a [Jira Report](docs/BacklogReport.pdf).

 ### Usability Testing
 _(RFI Requirement i)_

-Once a testable version was completed, our usability expert created a [Test Plan](docs/KarmaUsabilityTestPlan.pdf), which contained the objectives of the test, outlined the logistics and listed the tasks and questions to be used.
+Once a testable version was completed, our usability expert created a [Test Plan](docs/KarmaUsabilityTestPlan.pdf) which contained the objectives of the test, outlined the logistics, and listed the tasks and questions to be used.

 The usability test utilized both qualitative and quantitative research methods since the users were asked to accomplish a task, which had a value of pass/fail/struggle.
-Test participants were also asked a series of follow up questions which provided quantitative data as to their satisfaction of the product and their experience.
+Test participants were  asked a series of follow up questions which provided quantitative data as to their satisfaction of the product and their experience.
 [Usability Test Results](docs/KarmaDashboardUsabilityFindings.pdf) were documented, discussed with the product team, and used to generate new user stories in the product backlog to improve usabililty in future iterations.

 ### Sprint Analysis